 The d(4)(A) SNT is a trust managed by a trustee for the sole benefit of the disabled beneficiary.
-A family member or friend of the person with special needs may serve as the trustee, or a corporate or professional trustee may serve.
+A family member or friend of the person with disabilities may serve as the trustee, or a corporate or professional trustee may serve.
 The d(4)(A) SNT permits the trustee to customize the management and investment of the trust to meet the unique needs of the beneficiary.

 Can you give me an example of the use of a (d)(4)(C) Pooled Trust?